paqtteam/prosemirror-sync/README.md

   it as unsynced, the allows `useSync` to sync the document when the user comes back online.
 Unclear whether other created documents should also sync, and whether that should happen from some sync provider, or via useSync.
+- Optimization to sync a snapshot instead of many deltas when an old client reconnects and doesn't have local changes.
+- Handling multiple AsyncStorage instances that are restored from the same cloud backup, leading to multiple clients with the same clientID.
+For now, we'll assume that AsyncStorage is only used by one client at a time.
+  A strategy here would be to

 ## Running the example locally